-The inaugural slate of projects includes six special artists and companies, most of whom had performances delayed from the 2019-20 or 2020-21 Seasons.
+The inaugural slate of projects includes seven special artists and companies, most of whom had performances delayed from the 2019-20 or 2020-21 Seasons.
 The commissions include:

 Martha Graham Dance Company will create a new piece, currently titled Canticle 22, based on the 1951 Graham work Canticle for Innocent Comedians.
 The original Canticle consisted of eight vignettes dedicated to nature: sun, earth, wind, water, fire, moon, stars, and death.
 This piece will follow that same structure and include Martha Graham’s original choreography for Moon.
 The new piece will have a new score, and is slated to premiere in the spring of 2022.

 Paul Taylor Dance Company was working with choreographer Peter Chu on a piece titled COMMON ground when they were forced to suspend their operations as a result of COVID-19.
 Northrop is providing commissioning support for the company to continue this work, which will be featured in the 2021-22 season.